fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 If the login fails, or running the function _loginService.login_ results in an error, the user is notified.

-User is not notified about a successful login in any way.
-Let's modify the application to show the login form only <i>if the user is not logged in</i> so _user === null_.
-The form for adding new notes is shown only if <i>user is logged in</i>, so <i>user</i> contains the user details.
+The user is not notified about a successful login in any way.
+Let's modify the application to show the login form only <i>if the user is not logged-in</i> so when _user === null_.
+The form for adding new notes is shown only if the <i>user is logged-in</i>, so <i>user</i> contains the user details.

 Let's add two helper functions to the <i>App</i> component for generating the forms: